-Dr. Cheryl Martin is the Deputy Director of the Advanced Research Projects Agency–Energy (ARPA-E) responsible for oversight of the Agency.
-Additionally, Dr. Martin leads ARPA-E’s Technology-to-Market program, which helps breakthrough energy technologies succeed in the marketplace.
-Prior to joining ARPA-E, Dr. Martin was an Executive in Residence with Kleiner Perkins Caufield and Byers, a venture capital firm based in Menlo Park, California.
+Dr. Cheryl Martin is the Deputy Director for Commercialization at the Advanced Research Projects Agency–Energy (ARPA-E).
+Dr. Martin leads ARPA-E’s Technology-to-Market program, which helps breakthrough energy technologies succeed in the marketplace.
+Dr. Martin served as ARPA-E’s Acting Director from December 2012 to December 2014.

 Dr. Paul Albertus is an ARPA-E Fellow who is interested in energy storage, renewable electricity generation, and energy efficiency.
 Dr. Albertus completed his Ph.D. in Chemical Engineering at the University of California, Berkeley, under the guidance of Professor John Newman.
 Following the completion of his Ph.D.
 Dr. Albertus spent over four years at the Bosch Research and Technology Center in Palo Alto, California, working on electrochemical energy storage systems.

 Kathryn Aleda is ARPA-E’s Deputy Chief Counsel.
 Before joining ARPA-E, Ms. Aleda served as an Attorney-Advisor to the U.S. Department of Energy’s Office of Energy Efficiency and Renewable Energy in Golden, Colorado.
 Prior to her work at DOE, she served as Vice-President and General Counsel for a business and data consulting firm which she co-founded.
 She also previously worked as an attorney at DC-area law firms, where she specialized in commercial and environmental law and litigation.